 For the first time in over 25 years the Department of Environmental Services has made significant updates to Wetlands rules and regulations.
 Also among the updates are Shoreland standards, Alteration of Terrain rules, and surface water quality standards.
 The changes incorporate statutory updates, as well as scientific advances and better reflect what has been occurring operationally.
 Many terms have been officially defined, fees have increased, and the types of projects requiring permits have changed.
 The overall goal of the new rules is to avoid impacts where possible and minimize unavoidable impacts.

-Overall the new rules provide important updates which hope to streamline the permitting processes while striking a balance between protecting the state’s natural resources and supporting economic activity.
+Overall the new rules provide important updates.
+These updates hope to streamline the permitting processes.
+They should also strike a balance between protecting the state’s natural resources and supporting economic activity.
 If you need assistance navigating these updates, please contact our office.